kubernetes/community/contributors/chairs-and-techleads/process-workflow-guide.md

   - [Slack](#slack)
   - [Mailing List and GitHub Notification Best Practices](#mailing-list-and-github-notification-best-practices) (SIG Contributor Experience)

-For brevity’s sake, not every aspect of running a SIG is covered.
-If you have questions, please reach out in [#chairs-and-leads](https://kubernetes.slack.com/messages/chairs-and-techleads).
+For brevity’s sake, not every aspect of running a SIG, WG, or subproject is covered.
+If you have questions, please reach out in [#chairs-and-techleads](https://kubernetes.slack.com/messages/chairs-and-techleads).

 ## Ways of Working Agreement

-This one comes first as it’s a helpful way to summarize how your SIG operates in terms of communication, processes, and roles & responsibilities.
-This can serve as a useful onboarding tool or help you prevent process drift/abandonment.
+This one comes first as it’s a helpful way to summarize how your SIG, WG, or subproject operates in terms of communication, processes, and roles and responsibilities.
+This can serve as a useful onboarding tool or help you prevent process drift or abandonment.

 ### Example: SIG Release/Release Engineering

-[Release Engineering](https://github.com/kubernetes/sig-release/tree/master/release-engineering) has published their Ways of Working agreement that covers communication channels (and how they’re used), roles and responsibilities, how they discuss work, and other major aspects of SIG workflow.
+The [Release Engineering](https://github.com/kubernetes/sig-release/tree/master/release-engineering) subproject of SIG Release has published a Ways of Working agreement that covers communication channels and how they’re used; roles and responsibilities; how they discuss work; and other major aspects of workflow and process.

 ### Making the Most out of Meetings

-Most, if not all, SIGs already have templates for organizing bimonthly meetings.
+Most, if not all, SIGs, WGs, and subprojects already have templates for organizing bimonthly meetings.
 [Here is a collection of templates](https://miro.com/templates/team-meetings/) for remote meetings that you might also find useful.

 You’ll find some SIG-specific meeting tips in Release Engineering’s WoW agreement.
 A few more: